AdobeDocs/experience-manager-cloud-service.en/help/headless/graphql-api/persisted-queries-troubleshoot.md

 The [Actions Center](/help/operations/actions-center.md) includes the **GraphQL persisted query error** alert.
 This means that you are informed whenever one of your GraphQL persisted queries throws an error.

-To help you troubleshoot and resolve such problems, this pages covers the *most common* causes of failures, and steps on how to fix them.
+To help you troubleshoot and resolve such problems, this page covers the *most common* causes of failures, and steps on how to fix them.

 ## Changes to the Content Fragment model {#changes-to-content-fragment-model}

 A GraphQL persisted query can fail when it is based on GraphQL types that are obsolete, often due a change in the underlying Content Fragment models.

-This can happen for a variety of reasons.
+Such errors can happen for a variety of reasons.
 For example, when the author of a Content Fragment Model (the list is not exhaustive):

 * removes or renames a field
 * updates the **Model Type** that defines the models allowed for the fragment reference
 * un-publishes a model that is referenced by other models

-To address this, you should either:
+To address such errors, you should either:

 * update the persisted query that is failing to accommodate the change on the Content Fragment Model
 * revert the change on the model that introduced the problem